paritytech/smart-contracts-devcontainer/README.md

 ```

 Notes:
-- The `hardhat` network is configured to spawn a local Substrate node + ETH-RPC adapter for you.
+- The `hardhat` network is configured to spawn a local Dev node + ETH-RPC adapter for you.
 You can also target `localNode` at `http://127.0.0.1:8545`.
 - Some Hardhat-only helpers (for example `time`, `loadFixture`) may not work with Polkadot nodes due to unsupported RPCs.
 Prefer plain ethers.js patterns for tests.
 See Hardhat docs for Polkadot for details.

 ### Foundry workflow